FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 Pretty neat, right?
 We think so too.

-FerretDB works natively with Percona Distribution of PostgreSQL, meaning you can take advantage of all its exceptional PostgreSQL features right out of the box, such as backup, monitoring, and more.
+FerretDB works natively with Percona Distribution for PostgreSQL, meaning you can take advantage of all its exceptional PostgreSQL features right out of the box, such as backup, monitoring, and more.

 ## Setting up environment and packages